The Fullerton Hotel Singapore: General Post Office

 Before postal workers were allowed to work, they had to pledge to uphold their integrity.
 As public servants, they were not allowed to leak any information on what went through them (including the origin of the mail).
 Everything at work was strictly confidential.
-In the past, there was no bank transfers available thus people often sent money by post using envelopes without using registered mail due to the higher cost incurred.
-Thus, it is extremely important that postal workers were honest and did not steal any items that went through the mail.
+People often sent money by post using envelopes without using registered mail due to the higher cost incurred.
+Thus, it was extremely important that postal workers were honest and did not steal any items that went through the mail.
 To reinforce the importance of confidentiality, the comptroller of the General Post Office would stand at the gallery above the sorting halls to observe all postal workers and ensure none of the letters or mail were opened while being sorted.

-The life of postal workers back then was incomparable with postmen working at Singapore Post today.
-Fridays used to be the day which overseas mail would arrive from Britain and postal workers had to work overtime with no extra pay, just to wait for the mail to arrive and then sieve through and sort them before ending work.
-Also, they were not entitled to any days off and had to work around the clock.
-They are also not required to personally separate local and overseas letters.
+Fridays were designated as arrival dates for overseas mail from Britain.
+Postal workers had to work overtime with no extra pay, just to wait for the mail to arrive and then sort it.
+They were not entitled to any days off and had to work around the clock.
+They were also forbidden from personally separating local and overseas letters.

-An interesting discovery from the history of the General Post Office is the presence of Santa Claus Main Office up till today.
-During Christmas seasons in the past, the post office would be filled with letters from children, which are all directed to Santa Claus.
+The General Post Office continues to hold the Santa Claus Main Office even today.
+During Christmas seasons in the past, the post office would be filled with letters from children directed to Santa Claus.
 These letters were then sent to the Salvation Army, who would reply the children on behalf of Santa Claus.
 Presently, these letters are forwarded to the Santa Claus Main Office which is situated in the Santa Claus Village in Finland.
-This shows that the British's establishments of fulfilling children's wishes are still present today although many significant changes had occurred.

 Singapore Club

 The exclusive Singapore Club rents premises on the upper floors of the building to provide for their members' need and comfort.
-It only allowed entry to top European tycoons and British civil servants.
-There were rooms where members dined, lounged, conferred, and played billiards and cards.
-Bedrooms on the attic storey provide accommodation for members.
+It originally only allowed entry to European tycoons and British civil servants.
+There are rooms where members dined, lounged, conferred, and played billiards and cards.
+Bedrooms on the attic storey provided accommodation for members.
 When the Economic Development Board (EDB) was formed in 1961, it evicted the Singapore Club from the Fullerton Building.
-Subsequently, the Singapore Club relocated to Clifford House at Collyer Quay and then to Straits Trading Building on Battery Road near Boat Quay, vacating Fullerton Building for use by EDB and more government offices.
+Subsequently, the Singapore Club relocated to Clifford House at Collyer Quay and then to Straits Trading Building on Battery Road near Boat Quay, vacating the Fullerton Building for use by the EDB and more government offices.